Female hysteria

-Female hysteria was once a common medical diagnosis for women, which was described as exhibiting a wide array of symptoms, including anxiety, shortness of breath, fainting, nervousness, sexual desire, insomnia, fluid retention, heaviness in the abdomen, irritability, loss of appetite for food or sex, (paradoxically) sexually forward behaviour, and a "tendency to cause trouble for others".
+Female hysteria was once a common medical diagnosis for women.
+It was described as exhibiting a wide array of symptoms, including anxiety, shortness of breath, fainting, nervousness, exaggerated and impulsive sexual desire, insomnia, fluid retention, heaviness in the abdomen, irritability, loss of appetite for food or sex, sexually impulsive behavior, and a "tendency to cause trouble for others".
 It is no longer recognized by medical authorities as a medical disorder.
 Its diagnosis and treatment were routine for hundreds of years in Western Europe.

+In extreme cases, the woman may have been forced to enter an insane asylum or to undergo surgical hysterectomy.

 In Western medicine, hysteria was considered both common and chronic among women.
-Even though it was categorized as a disease, hysteria's symptoms were synonymous with normal functioning female sexuality.
-In extreme cases, the woman may have been forced to enter an insane asylum or to have undergone surgical hysterectomy.
+Though it was categorized as a disease at the time, modern day analyses suggest that hysteria's symptoms can be explained by the normal fluctuations of women's sexuality.

 Early history

-The history of hysteria can be traced to ancient times.
+The history of hysteria diagnoses can be traced to ancient times.
 Dating back to 1900 BC in ancient Egypt, the first descriptions of hysteria within the female body were found recorded on the Kahun Papyri.
 In this culture, the womb was thought capable of affecting much of the rest of the body, but "there is no warrant for the fanciful view that the ancient Egyptians believed that a variety of bodily complaints were due to an animate, wandering womb".
-Uterine prolapse was also known.
+In this time, the medical issue of uterine prolapse was also known.

 In ancient Greece, wandering womb was described in the gynecological treatise of the Hippocratic Corpus, "Diseases of Women", which dates back to the 5th and 4th centuries BC.
 Plato's dialogue Timaeus compares a woman's uterus to a living creature that wanders throughout a woman's body, "blocking passages, obstructing breathing, and causing disease".
 Aretaeus of Cappadocia described the uterus as "an animal within an animal" (less emotively, "a living thing inside a living thing"), which causes symptoms by wandering around a woman's body putting pressure on other organs.

-Timaeus also argued that the uterus is "sad and unfortunate" when it does not join with a male or bear child.
-The standard cure for this "hysterical suffocation" was scent therapy, in which good smells were placed under a woman's genitals and bad odors at the nose, while sneezing could be also induced to drive the uterus back to its correct place.
+The standard cure for this "hysterical suffocation" was scent therapy, in which good smells were placed under a woman's genitals and bad odors at the nose.
+It was thought that fumigating the body with special fragrances would draw the uterus back to its natural spot in the female body.
+Foul smells applied to the nose would drive it down, and pleasant scents at the vulva would attract it.
+Sneezing could be also induced to drive the uterus back to its correct place.

 The concept of a pathological "wandering womb" was later viewed as the source of the term hysteria, which stems from the Greek cognate of uterus, ὑστέρα (hystera), although the word hysteria does not feature in ancient Greek medicine: 'the noun is not used in this period'.